 At Queen’s Sarah did A-levels in maths, chemistry, biology and psychology, and declares teacher Dr Russell an inspiration and a great help in making her choose to study veterinary science at Bristol University.

 Interestingly, veterinary science at university appears to be approximately 80/20 female dominated, but Sarah dismisses the idea that being educated in an all-girls’ environment parries with this.
 In fact, she cites the confidence that her Queen’s education gave her as the reason she did so well at university.

 To achieve the letters BSc.
 Hons, BVSc, MRCVS after her name, Sarah completed an extra year in the middle of her course to gain two degrees.
 She is now entitled to use the courtesy title ‘Doctor.’

-Having graduated in 2005, Sarah secured a job in a six-vet mixed practice in Lincolnshire.
+Following graduation Sarah secured a job in a six-vet mixed practice in Lincolnshire.
 Knowing that new graduate veterinary jobs are very competitive she was pleased to go where the job was, happily adapting her social life to a brand new area.